thaddeus002/pccts/README.md

    documentation read `CHANGES_FROM_133*.txt` and `KNOWN_PROBLEMS.txt`

-1. You need not create a library.
-The makefile created by genmk assumes that the files are not part of a library.

-   If you wish to create a library from elements of pccts/h:
+1. If you wish to create a library from elements of pccts/h:

    If the first letter of the filename is lowercase (uppercase) it is related to the code generated using the pccts C mode (C++ mode).